After a crazy three months in Australia and New Zealand, this month was all about slowing down, taking it easy and catching up on work.

-So, two days after I published my travel plans for the next six months, announcing how I was going to be spending a month in Malaysia, I changed my mind after ten days in the country, and headed for the Thai island of Koh Lipe instead.
+So, two days after deciding I was going to be spending a month in Malaysia, I changed my mind and headed for the Thai island of Koh Lipe instead.

 Though I feel like I should have given Malaysia more of a chance, I know that it’ll be there when I’m next in the region, and hopefully I won’t be so tied to working online then.